 Trident is the name for Britain’s nuclear weapon system.
-It is built, maintained and operated by people who genuinely believe they are protecting the UK from nuclear annihilation.
+It is built, maintained and operated by people who genuinely believe they are protecting the UK.
 But is that belief misguided?
-Does Trident actually make us less safe?
+Have they truly weighed up the arguments against Trident?

 Arguments against Trident